Matt-Mf/Mio-Sito/content/projects.md

 * Pihole - V2: <a href="https://www.dropbox.com/s/n4hi4smvbfdod5t/2.jpg?dl=0">View</a>
 * TV signal to Lan streaming receiver (Raspbian-TVheadEND): <a href="https://www.dropbox.com/s/jqgjcahtn6vwgqy/3.jpg?dl=0">View</a>
 * Privacy-respecting mobile Tor network proxy with backup battery on a Raspberry Pi 3b (a TorBox precursor): Was my high-school final-exam project.
-* I have basic experience of programming with Arduino board.
+* I have experience with Arduino, Raspberry, and other prototyping boards.

 -----------